People

 Degree Earned: M.S. in Mechanical Engineering

-Thesis or Disseration Title: A modular open-source pre-processing tool for finite element simulations of additive manufacturing processes
+Thesis or Dissertation Title: A modular open-source pre-processing tool for finite element simulations of additive manufacturing processes

 Where Are They Now: Engineering Research and Development Center